Elías Figueroa (footballer, born 1988): Club career

-International
+International career

 Figueroa played for the Uruguay U-17 team at the 2005 South American Under 17 Football Championship held in Venezuela, he scored 6 goals finishing as the second leading goal scorer in the tournament.
 Uruguay went on to qualify for the 2005 FIFA U-17 World Cup held in Peru and Figueroa was selected for the squad to play in the tournament.
 Uruguay finished bottom of their group with 0 points, Elías played in all three of the matches, scoring one goal against Turkey and Australia.

 Two years later, he played for the Uruguay U-20 team at the 2007 South American Youth Championship, Uruguay qualified for the 2007 FIFA U-20 World Cup.
 Figueroa was selected for the tournament playing alongside Luis Suárez and Edinson Cavani.
 Uruguay finished in third place in their group and progressed to the knock out stages; however, Figueroa only played in the final group stage game and was substituted off the field after 21 minutes of the game.
 Uruguay played against the United States in the Round of 16 and would end up losing 2–1 in extra time, Figueroa was substituted on to the field in the 108th minute.